akto-api-security/tests-library/remediation/LARAVEL_DEBUG_MODE_ENABLED.md

 ### Step 4: Verify debug mode is off

 Once you've completed the previous steps, verify that debug mode is off.
 Trying to access a non-existent route or creating another error that was previously visible because of debug mode is available, confirm that no debug information is exposed.

-Please note these steps improve your application's security posture by preventing the exposure of sensitive debugging information to the end-users.
-However, do not forget to follow best practices for securing your Laravel application more generally.